 then the checks may still be taking place on your volume at the time.
 We recommend

 that you retry the request.
-For more information on volume status, see Monitoring
+For more information about volume status, see Monitoring

 Events: Reflect the cause of a volume status and may require you to take action.